bertmelis/VitoWiFi/README.md

 ##### `VW_START_PAYLOAD_LENGTH`

-This macro sets the initial payload (data) length VitoWiFi allocates for incoming packets.
-If you know beforehand the maximum data length you are going to request, you can set this to that value to prevent reallocation of dynamic memory.
+This macro sets the initial payload (data) length for incoming packets.
+VitoWiFi will increased the buffer if needed.
+If you know the maximum data length you are going to request beforehand, use this set to prevent dynamic memory reallocation.
 The default is 10 bytes.

 ## Bugs and feature requests

-Please use Github's facilities, issues and discussions, to get in touch.
+Please use Githubs facilities, issues and discussions, to get in touch.
 When creating a bug report, please use the provided template.
 In any case, better to include too much info than too little.

 ## License